iminavo/scrum/Readme.md

 Jose Manuel Fernandez - Our delivery coach

+Andre Sorbasz - A manual test engineer

+Sandro - guest, a friend of mine

 ### No longer on the project

 Vitar Robasz - Our PM, a former java programmer of seven years.